ucla/lti-media-resources/README.md

 This will need to be repeated for each service listed in the Docker Compose file (Nodeserver and Nginx).

+### Creating Network Load Balancer

+To utilize elastic IP with ECS Fargate, we need to use a NLB.
+Visit https://aws.amazon.com/premiumsupport/knowledge-center/ecs-fargate-static-elastic-ip-address/ for directions.

 ### Creating AWS ECS Cluster

 1. Go to AWS ECS (Elastic Container Service)